How to Answer the 31 Most Common Interview Questions

 31. “Do you have any other questions for me?”

-Remember, an interview isn’t a time to try to wing answers to questions that you know there’s a high probability of being asked.
+Remember, job interviews aren’t a time to try to wing answers to questions that you know there’s a high probability of being asked.
 Committing several of these questions to memory and rehearsing your answers will go a long way to making you feel — and sound — more confident!